knull-reaper/aimlabs_aimbot/README.md

 # Aimlabs Aimbot Project

+## 🚨🛑⚠️ CAUTION: IMPORTANT WARNINGS ⚠️🛑🚨

+**This software is intended for educational and research purposes ONLY.** 🎓🔬

+Using aimbots or any form of cheating software in online multiplayer games like Aimlabs (or others) is strictly against their Terms of Service (ToS). 📜🚫

+**Using this software in online games WILL likely result in:**

+- **Permanent account bans.** 🚫🔒
+- **Detection by anti-cheat systems.** 🕵️‍♂️💻
+- **Negative impact on the gaming community.** 😠👎

+**By using or compiling this software, you acknowledge and agree that:**

+1. You understand the risks associated with using cheating software.
+2. You will **NOT** use this software in any online multiplayer environment or against other players. 🙅‍♂️🎮
+3. The author(s) and contributor(s) of this project are **NOT** responsible for any consequences resulting from the misuse of this software, including but not limited to account bans or legal action. ⚖️🤷‍♀️
+4. You assume **ALL** responsibility for your actions related to this software.

+**Use this software responsibly and ethically, solely for learning and experimentation in offline or controlled environments.** ✅👨‍💻

 This project is a C++ application developed as an aimbot, specifically targeting the Aimlabs training software environment.
 It leverages several technologies for its operation:

 - **Screen Capture:** Utilizes the modern Windows Graphics Capture API (`Windows.Graphics.Capture`) for efficient, high-performance screen recording of the primary monitor.